 - Offering demand-driven diagnostic services in diseases of both domestic and wild animals, including poultry, fish and rabbits; and zoonotic diseases.
 These diagnostic services also form part of the training component for both undergraduate and postgraduate students

-Being an integral part of the Faculty of Veterinary Medicine and College of Agriculture and Veterinary Sciences, the department is charged with the responsibility of providing a leading role in veterinary education and training, research, diagnostic services, clinical poultry practice, and technology transfer (extension) at national, regional and international levels.
+Being an integral part of the Faculty of Veterinary Medicine , the department is charged with the responsibility of providing a leading role in veterinary education and training, research, diagnostic services, clinical poultry practice, and technology transfer (extension) at national, regional and international levels.
 To this end, it is faced with a challenge of promoting confidence in the Kenyan farmer of today, who continues to face challenges emanating from environmental changes, diseases (including emerging and re-emerging) and increasing costs of production.
 Consequently, the department positions itself to play a role in seeking solutions for these challenges.

 Agriculture is the mainstay of the livelihoods of people and the economy of Kenya.
-Recognizing this fact, the department, as part of the Faculty of Veterinary Medicine and the College of Agriculture and Veterinary Sciences, endeavours to train high-level manpower to serve various agricultural sub-sectors.
+Recognizing this fact, the department, as part of the Faculty of Veterinary Medicine, endeavours to train high-level manpower to serve various agricultural sub-sectors.
 At the same time, it conducts both basic and applied research towards increasing agricultural productivity in various ecosystems.
 Its members have also been involved in various national and regional committees responsible for promoting awareness on various diseases (enzootic, emerging and re-emerging ones) and drawing government guidelines towards disease prevention, control and emergency preparedness.
 Examples of these are:-

 - Prof. Nyaga – Avian flu; Swine flu; Rift Valley Fever; Zoonoses Committee; Ex-Chairman, ASK Show- Poultry Committee (1982-1997)